sodadata/docs/soda/data-contracts-verify.md

       username: ${POSTGRES_USERNAME}
       password: ${POSTGRES_PASSWORD}
     ```
-    Alternatively, you can use a YAML string or dict to define connection details; use one of the `with_warehouse_...(...)` methods.
+    Alternatively, you can use a YAML string or dict to define connection details; use one of the `with_data_source_...(...)` methods.
 3. Add the following block to your Python working environment.
-Replace the values of the file paths with your own warehouse YAML file and contract YAML file respectively.
+Replace the values of the file paths with your own data source YAML file and contract YAML file respectively.
     ```python
     from soda.contracts.contract_verification import ContractVerification, ContractVerificationResult

     contract_verification_result: ContractVerificationResult = (
         ContractVerification.builder()
         .with_contract_yaml_file('soda/local_postgres/public/customers.yml')
-        .with_warehouse_yaml_file('soda/local_postgres/warehouse.yml')
+        .with_data_source_yaml_file('soda/local_postgres/data_source.yml')
         .execute()
     )

     print(str(contract_verification_result))
     ```
-4. At runtime, Soda connects with your warehouse and verifies the contract by executing the data contract checks in your file.
+4. At runtime, Soda connects with your data source and verifies the contract by executing the data contract checks in your file.
 Use `${SCHEMA}` syntax to provide any environment variable values in a contract YAML file.
 Soda returns results of the verification as pass or fail check results, or indicate errors if any exist; see below.

 ## Review contract verification results